Fund your small business the right way

 These people can fund your business, often with a catch.
-Friend and family may be willing to simply accept repayment with interest.
+Friends and family may be willing to simply accept repayment with interest.
 However, most investors will instead want a chunk of the business, this includes all angel investors, venture capitalists, or private investment groups.

 The upside is that borrowing from private investors can be much quicker than trying to get funding from a bank or a government.
 Investments aren’t necessarily classified as a loan, so you don’t have to think about payment deadlines, upfront repayments, and similar cash flow issues.

 The downside, however, is that you are likely to have to give up a share of the profits.
 What’s more, depending on how much of the company you trade for an investor’s involvement, you may have high expectations on your growth and pressure to run your business in certain ways in order to meet those expectations.
 Getting investment from family and friends can strain your personal relationship if there are any concerns over the business, too.